-Consistent with the Consolidated Appropriations Act, 2016 (Public Law 114-113), the Department of the Interior's (DOI) Office of Surface Mining Reclamation and Enforcement (OSMRE) has made funding available for projects in the Abandoned Mine Land Reclamation FY 2016 Economic Development Pilot Program (AML Pilot).
-This pilot program will provide grants of \$30 million to each of the three Appalachian Region States (Kentucky, Pennsylvania, and West Virginia) with the highest unfunded Priority 1 and Priority 2 Abandoned Mine Lands (AML) sites based on OSMRE data as of September 30, 2015, to accelerate the remediation of AML sites with economic and community development end uses.
-The intent of the pilot program is to explore and implement strategies to return legacy coal sites to productive uses.
+Consistent with the Consolidated Appropriations Act, 2017 (Public Law 115-31), the Department of the Interior's (DOI) Office of Surface Mining Reclamation and Enforcement (OSMRE) has made funding available for projects in the Abandoned Mine Land Reclamation Economic Development Pilot Program (AML Pilot) for Fiscal Year (FY) 2017.
+This Pilot Program will provide grants to the six Appalachian states with the highest amount of unfunded Priority 1 and Priority 2 Abandoned Mine Land (AML) problems based on OSMRE's AML inventory data as of September 30, 2016.
+The following states will each receive \$25 million - Kentucky, Pennsylvania, and West Virginia; while Alabama, Ohio, and Virginia will each receive \$10 million in order to accelerate the remediation of AML sites with economic and community development end uses.
+The intent of the Pilot Program is to explore and implement strategies to return legacy coal sites to productive uses.

-State AML programs, in consultation with State and local economic and community development authorities, must develop a list of eligible projects in Appalachian counties that demonstrate a nexus with AML cleanup and economic and community development.
-This AML Pilot is an opportunity for local communities and States to return impacted areas to productive reuse, which should be defined by the State in cooperation with local communities, to achieve the economic and community development goals identified for the community and/or region.
+State AML programs, in consultation with state and local economic and community development authorities, must develop a list of eligible projects in Appalachian counties that demonstrate a nexus with AML cleanup and economic and community development.
+This AML Pilot is an opportunity for local communities and states to return impacted areas to productive reuse, which should be defined by the state in cooperation with local communities, to achieve the economic and community development goals identified for the community and/or region.

-The purpose of this guidance document is to provide State AML programs with general criteria by which potential projects will be evaluated for eligibility and successful selection.
+The purpose of this guidance document is to provide state AML programs with general criteria by which potential projects will be evaluated for eligibility and successful selection.
 This guidance is intended to ensure that projects meet the economic and community development nexus criteria, as the current AML program does not require such criteria.
-As such, the AML pilot program offers a non-traditional approach to the reclamation of impacted mine lands.
-A uniform approach is not expected in every pilot State; however, this guidance is intended to assist States in their selection of projects.
+As such, the AML Pilot Program offers a non-traditional approach to the reclamation of impacted mine lands.
+A uniform approach is not expected in every state; however, this guidance is intended to assist states in their selection of projects.

-State AML Programs are encouraged to collaborate with their respective State and local economic development authorities and local communities to identify potential projects and apply funds from the AML Pilot to projects that will offer the greatest benefits for communities.
-The AML Pilot offers States and local communities' flexibility in deciding which projects offer the greatest opportunities within their communities.
+State AML Programs are encouraged to collaborate with their respective state and local economic development authorities and local communities to identify potential projects and apply funds from the AML Pilot to projects that will offer the greatest benefits for communities.
+The AML Pilot offers states and local communities' flexibility in deciding which projects offer the greatest opportunities within their communities.